Chrismarsh/evernote-latex/README.md

 Evernote-latex is a project that tries to make latex integration into Evernote simpler.
 While there is atleast one service I could find that does something similar, it requires handing over your entire evernote library to a 3rd party.

-What this does is convert any section enclosed in a  $$...$$ section into a Latex rendered section (.png).
+What this does is convert any section enclosed in $$...$$ into a Latex rendered section (.png).
 An example is given below:

 ![](https://raw.github.com/Chrismarsh/evernote-latex/master/example.png)